zeek/zeek-docs/frameworks/telemetry.rst

    the default anymore.
 Future improvements may allow to load the script by default again.

+   .. versionchanged: 7.0

+   The built-in aggregation for Zeek telemetry to the manager node has been removed, in favor of the service discovery endpoint.

-As shown with the ``curl`` examples in the previous section, a Prometheus server can be configured to scrape the Zeek manager process directly.
+As shown with the ``curl`` examples in the previous section, a Prometheus server can be configured to scrape the Zeek node processes directly.
 See also the `Prometheus Getting Started Guide`_.

 The ``scripts/policy/frameworks/telemetry/prometheus.zeek`` script sets